Need to check your symptoms?

 What about the many visitors and well-wishers, naming ceremony events and other activities that happen just after birth?

 These practices are embedded in local Nigerian and other West African cultures; how would the whole arrangement work?

 So apart from the potential infections and related complications, Lotus Birth seems to be impractical as a birth choice in the Nigerian setting.

-While DCC has benefits and should be encouraged, full Lotus birth protocol would bring additional challenges especially in the Nigerian setting.
+While DCC has benefits and should be encouraged, full Lotus birth protocol would bring additional challenges, especially in the Nigerian setting.

-Even for Nigerians that can afford to have their birth attended in cleaner, more advanced settings locally, the risks of infection and the practicality must be weighed carefully against the benefits to make consequential decisions of birth.
+Even for Nigerians that can afford to have their birth attended in cleaner, more advanced settings locally, the risks of infection and the practicality must be weighed carefully against the benefits to make consequential decisions about birth.

 What do you think?